ssocean/ScImpactPredict/README.md

 This repository contains the official implementation for the paper **"From Words to Worth: Newborn Article Impact Prediction with LLM"**.
 The tool is designed to PEFT the LLMs for the prediction of the future impact.

-## Installation
+## Pre-finetuning Guidance (Skip if you only want to perform the inference.)
-At this Early Access stage，installation could be a little bit complicated.
-Sorry for any inconvenience.
+The procedures could be a little bit complicated for training the LLMs.

-First, you need pull the repo and type following commands in the console:
+First, you need to pull the repo and type the following commands in the console:
 ```
 cd ScImpactPredict
 pip install -r requirements.txt
 ```
-Second, you have to manully modify the 'xxxForSequenceClassification' in the `transformers` package.
+Second, you have to manually modify the 'xxxForSequenceClassification' in the `transformers` package.
 ```
 class LlamaForSequenceClassification(LlamaPreTrainedModel):
     def __init__(self, config):